Children's Hip Hop Dance Classes

 Ages 8-10

-About Our Children's Hip Hop Dance Classes
+About Our Hip Hop For Kids Dance Classes

 American Dance Institute's 34th Annual Dance Recital

-Hip-hop dance class for children ages 8–11 begins after a thorough warm-up, students work on strengthening their core muscles, which are essential for body control and the development of sound dancing techniques and a strong sense of rhythm.
+Hip-hop dance class for children ages 8–11 begins after a thorough warm-up, Students work on strengthening their core muscles, which are essential for body control and the development of sound dancing techniques and a strong sense of rhythm.

 Later, the class focuses on funk and hip-hop techniques and a lot of choreography to help the students enhance their expressive ability.
 And of course, we play only clean music selections that are always family friendly.